tock/tock/doc/Mutable_References.md

 a combination of `take` and `replace`, Tock code typically uses `TakeCell.map()`, which wraps the provided closure between a `TakeCell.take()` and `TakeCell.replace()`.
-This approach has the advantage that a bug in control flow can't that doesn't correctly `replace` won't accidentally leave the TakeCell empty.
+This approach has the advantage that a bug in control flow that doesn't correctly `replace` won't accidentally leave the TakeCell empty.

 Here is a simple use of `map`, taken from `chips/sam4l/src/dma.rs`: